LeeHWilliamson/brain-tumor-segmentation/README.md

 To test or explore the segmentation pipeline:
 1. Clone the repository.
-2. Install dependencies
+2. Install dependencies (if not using Conda)
+  In your command line...
+        python -m venv venv
+        source venv/bin/activate  (or venv\Scripts\activate on Windows)
         pip install -r requirements.txt
-3. If you want to run your own training loops, visit the PyTorch installation page (https://pytorch.org/get-started/locally/) or run the following in your command line. pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
+4. If you want to run your own training loops with GPU acceleration, visit the PyTorch installation page (https://pytorch.org/get-started/locally/) to ensure you install the proper version of torch and torchvision
-4. Download your dataset (e.g., BraTS 2020  https://www.kaggle.com/datasets/abulhasan4124/brats-2020) and place it in the appropriate directory.
+5. Download your dataset (e.g., BraTS 2020  https://www.kaggle.com/datasets/abulhasan4124/brats-2020) and place it in the appropriate directory.
      a.
 Raw data should be in Nifti format, this notebook assumes all data (training and validation) will be in single directory
-5. Open `medical_segmentation.ipynb` and follow the steps to run the pipeline.
+6. Open `medical_segmentation.ipynb` and follow the steps to run the pipeline.
-6. If you prefer to recreate the **exact GPU configuration** used in this project, you will need to intsall a conda distribution on your machine and run the following from your command line conda create -n medcv-gpu python=3.10.18 conda activate medcv-gpu
+7. If you prefer to recreate the **exact GPU configuration** used in this project, you will need to intsall a conda distribution on your machine and run the following from your command line conda create -n medcv-gpu python=3.10.18 conda activate medcv-gpu

 > **Note:** Training requires a CUDA-enabled GPU.
 Inference and visualization can be run on CPU.
-You can easily forgoe training completely and simply look at the metric charts and generated predictions if you don't have an Nvidia GPU.
+You can easily forgoe training completely and simply look at the included metric charts and generated predictions if you don't have an Nvidia GPU.
-> **For Nvidia GPUs of series 50xx or newer**, do NOT use the default torch and torchvision install included in this repo, use these instead
+> **For Nvidia GPUs of series 50xx or newer**, as of 9/1/2025 do NOT use the default torch and torchvision install included in this repo, use the nightly builds instead
->         - torch==2.7.0.dev20250310+cu128
->         - torchvision==0.22.0.dev20250310+cu128
+        -pip install torch==2.7.0.dev20250310+cu128 torchvision==0.22.0.dev20250310+cu128 --index-url https://download.pytorch.org/whl/nightly/cu128

 ---